BrewhouseTeam/brewhouseteam.github.io/_work/zozi.md

 - Code curation
 ---

-# Overview

-We worked with Zozi over 2014 and 2015 to augment their team with our staff.
-The goal was to accelerate their projects and improving the overall application by reducing complexity and increasing performance.
+We've been working with Zozi to augment their team.
+The goal always being to accelerate their projects and improving their overall application by reducing complexity and increasing site performance.

 # How did we work